 - Keep reticulation away from the house and windows to avoid water seepage and excess mould

 - Choose stones over mulch.
 They may be a bit more expensive but they reduce the amount of weeds and can be sprayed to keep weeds away

 - Look online or in the classified to find cheap plants and products.

 - Don’t exclude the opportunity of finding excellent tenants by preventing pets as some animals are often neater than humans!

-- Introduce portable pet doors to accommodate animals as gives them greater access and helps to avoid bored and destructive behaviour.
+- Introduce portable pet doors to accommodate animals as it gives them greater access and helps to avoid bored and destructive behaviour

 - Pets often provide great security and might protect your property from unwanted break-ins!